 We protect prairies through acquisition, partnerships, and conservation easements.
-NPAT has conserved more than 4,000 acres of native Texas prairie, including 1,340 acres of endangered tallgrass prairie.
-NPAT-owned properties include Maddin Prairie Preserve near Colorado City, Lawther-Deer Park Prairie in Deer Park, Mary Talbot Prairie near New Boston, Reisel Prairie near Marlin, and Paul Mathews Prairie near Greenville and the Dowell Ranch near Austin.
+NPAT has conserved almost 5,000 acres of native Texas prairie, including 1,340 acres of endangered tallgrass prairie.
+NPAT-owned properties include Maddin Prairie Preserve near Colorado City, Lawther-Deer Park Prairie in Deer Park, Talbot Brothers Preserve and Mary Talbot Prairie near New Boston, Riesel Prairie near Marlin, and Paul Mathews Prairie near Greenville and the Dowell Ranch near Austin.

 We restore native prairie on our own lands, work with our landowners to restore their lands, and promote restoration on other private and public lands to benefit the native plant communities, pollinators, grassland birds and other prairie wildlife of Texas.
 We share informational resources and advice on restoration.
 Maddin Prairie Preserve, conservation easements at Daphne Prairie near Mount Vernon and the Kirchoff Family Farm near Floresville host regular restoration and workshop activities.

 We teach about the prairie and its value through our chapter efforts, workshops, presentations, field trips and many types of volunteer opportunities.